 A dedicated and lively team of sea staff crew the boats and ensure that high quality outcomes are achieved that meet the needs of individual clients.
 Staff regularly progress within the organisation, many beginning as volunteers, moving to more senior salaried roles over time, and not infrequently finishing by becoming part of the management team.

 Trinity’s three vessels are “Leader”, built in 1892 and the largest in the fleet; “Golden Vanity”, the smallest dating from 1908 and “Provident” built in 1924.
 All are examples of the different classes of Brixham sailing trawler, a now-legendary type of working vessel.
 All three have become part of the National Historic Fleet, the vessels judged to be of pre-eminent importance in terms of maritime and industrial heritage.
-For more information about them and the history they represent, go to Our Vessels.

 Financial viability is ensured by the provision of a range of sailing activities that between them support the Foundation’s charitable aims and enable the vessels to be kept in operation from the beginning of April to October each year, providing regular employment for their crews.